The Irish

 In one another’s arms, birds in the tress

-Those dying generations – at their song
+Those dying generations – at their song.'

-Yeats attitude to old age cannot be typified.
-Old age is certainly a handicap to the still strong sensual desires He talks of the limited choices available to an old man who is simply a torn coat upon a stick:
+to old age cannot be typified.
+Old age is certainly a handicap to the

-'An aged man is but a paltry thing,
+'An aged man is but a paltry thing, A tattered coat upon a stick,'

 'O body swayed to music, O brightening glance,

-How can we know the dancer from the dance
+How can we know the dancer from the dance? '

-In 1938 he attended the Abbey for the last time to see the premiere of his play Purgatory.
+the premiere of his play Purgatory.
 The Autobiographies of William Butler Yeats was published on that same year.

-After suffering from a variety of illnesses for a number of years, Yeats died at the Hôtel Idéal Séjour, in Menton, France on January 28, 1939, at age 73.
+Yeats died at the Hôtel Idéal Séjour, in Menton, France on January 28,

 I can''t claim I understood all that Yeats wrote but he left us with so much great poetry to read, learn, apply ourselves to, reread, never forget, and subsequently he made the world larger for it.
 His inspirational legacy continues to nurture the creative impulse not only in writers but in historians, artists and musicians.